About the Centre

 Mission

-Support research, education and policy to improve nutrition in children, families and communities in Canada and globally.
+Support research, education and policy with clear pathways to improve nutrition in children, families and communities in Canada and globally.

 Who We Are